Notice of Pre-AIA or AIA Status

 Conclusion

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to OMKAR A DEODHAR whose telephone number is (571)272-1647.
-The examiner can normally be reached on M-F, generally 9am-5:30 pm.
+The examiner can normally be reached M-F, generally 9am-5:30 pm.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.

-/OMKAR A DEODHAR/Primary Examiner, Art Unit 3715
+/OMKAR A DEODHAR/ Primary Examiner, Art Unit 3715

 1 See MPEP 2106